iamdurga/iamdurga.github.io/_posts/2022-03-25-r-exercise-association-rule-mining.md

     ## [4] {beer, bread, dipers, milk} T4
     ## [5] {bread, coka, dipers, milk} T5

-It is preferable to employ the inspect function.
+It is preferable to use the inspect function.
 It will display ten transactions.
 In this case, if our data is really huge, a larger number of transaction inspect functions will be necessary.

 ### Relative frequency plot and plot of trans